valr300/WebApiCoreRental/README.md

 Step 1:  Get the package
 -------------------------
-You will need the latest version of WebApiCoreRental, you can get it here:  https://github.com/valr300/WebApiCoreRental You can get the package only, the source isn’t needed.
+You will need the latest version of WebApiCoreRental, you can get it here:  https://github.com/valr300/WebApiCoreRental You can get the folder "publish" only, the source isn’t needed.

 Create folder       /var/www/RentalApi   on your linux Machine: